SNUG (special needs unlimited group)

 - Are supported by a team of trained volunteers.

-- Educate, train and support our volunteers (mainly undergraduate students of the University of Newcastle) in understanding the unique issues faced by families with children with special needs through our volunteer program.
+- Educate, train and support our volunteers (mainly undergraduate students of the University of Newcastle) in understanding the unique issues faced by families caring for children with rare medical conditions through our volunteer program.

-- Are held at least 4 times every year at Myuna Bay Sport and Recreation Centre, NSW.
+- Are held approximately 6 times every year at Sport and Recreation Centre facilities in Lake Macquarie, NSW.

 - Are the only retreats of this kind in Australia.

 |Friday 14 August - Monday 17 August||Mix of Rare Conditions|

 |Friday 25 September - Monday 28 September||Mix of Rare Conditions|

 |Friday 16 October - Monday 19 October||Mix of Rare Conditions|

 |Friday 4 December - Monday 7 December||Mix of Rare Conditions|